Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: Abstract

 \section{Abstract}

-Recently, attributed community search, a related but different problem to community detection and graph clustering, has been widely studied in the literature.
-Compared with the community detection that finds all existing static communities from a graph, the attributed community search (ACS) is more challenging since it aims to find dynamic communities with both cohesive structures and homogeneous node attributes given arbitrary queries.
-To solve the ACS problem, the most popular paradigm is to simplify the problem as two sub-problems, that is, structural matching and attribute filtering and deal with them separately.
-However, in real-world graphs, the community structure and the node attributes are actually correlated to each other.
-In this vein, current studies cannot capture these correlations which are vital for the ACS problem.
+Given one or more query vertices, Community Search (CS) aims to find densely intra-connected and loosely inter-connected structures containing query vertices.
+Attributed Community Search (ACS), a related problem, is more challenging since it finds communities with both cohesive structures and homogeneous vertex attributes.
+However, most methods for the CS task rely on inflexible pre-defined structures and studies for ACS treat each attribute independently.
+Moreover, the most popular ACS strategies decompose ACS into two separate sub-problems, i.e., the CS task and subsequent attribute filtering task.
+However, in real-world graphs, the community structure and the vertex attributes are closely correlated to each other.
+This correlation is vital for the ACS problem.
+In this vein, we argue that the separation strategy cannot fully capture the correlation between structure and attributes simultaneously and it would compromise the final performance.

-In this paper, we propose Query-Driven Graph Convolutional Networks (\QD), an end-to-end framework that unifies the community structure as well as node attribute to solve the ACS problem.
-In particular, \QD leverages the Graph Convolutional Networks, which is a powerful tool to encode the graph topology and node attributes concurrently, as the backbones to extract the query-dependent community information from the original graph.
-By utilizing this query-dependent community information, \QD is able to predict the target community given any queries.
-Experiments on real-world graphs with ground-truth communities demonstrate that \QD outperforms existing attributed community search algorithms in terms of both efficiency and effectiveness.